truenas/middleware/docs/userguide/freenas_system.rst

 |ca1.png|

+.. |ca1.png| image:: images/ca1.png
+    :width: 6.2in
+    :height: 2.1in

-To import an existing CA, click the "Import CA" button to open the configuration screen shown in Figure 5.9b.
-The configurable options are summarized in
+If your organization already has a CA, you can import the CA's certificate and key.
+Click the "Import CA" button to open the configuration screen shown in
-Table 5.9a.
+Figure 5.9b.
+The configurable options are summarized in Table 5.9a.

 **Figure 5.9b: Importing a CA**

 |ca2.png|

+.. |ca2.png| image:: images/ca2.png
+    :width: 3.8in
+    :height: 2.5in

 **Table 5.9a: Importing a CA Options**